Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Introduction

-Likewise, the study of the relative velocity of neighboring particles has its own relevance for some types of gravitational fields, standing out cosmological models for which it has been a key element in their construction (cf. \S 5.1 of \cite{ellis1971relativistic,*ellis2009republication} and \S 9.1 of \cite{ellis2012relativistic}).
-However, it is not so common in the description of gravitational waves, with notable exceptions~\cite{herrera2000influence, bini2000gyroscopes, seraj2022precession}.
-Intuition leads one to expect that the kinematical tensors of a cloud of test particles subject to the effects of a gravitational wave are interrelated with the polarization modes of the wave.
-Concretely, one expects (at least) the following interrelationships: between the transverse components of the shear and the transverse tensor polarization modes; between the longitudinal component of the shear and the longitudinal polarization mode; and between the expansion and the transverse scalar polarization mode.
-In the present work we analyze this interrelationship for gravitational waves with a definite propagation direction, within the context of GR and other metric theories of gravity, both in the strong and in the weak field regime.
+Following this line of reasoning, in this work we propose studying the kinematical tensors in the context of gravitational waves of metric theories of gravity, how they relate to the polarization modes, and use them to compare some generic modified theories of gravity with GR.
+Intuition leads one to expect that the kinematical tensors of a cloud of test particles subject to the effects of a gravitational wave are related to the polarization modes of the wave.
+Concretely, one expects, at least, the following relations: between the transverse components of the shear and the transverse tensor polarization modes; between the longitudinal component of the shear and the longitudinal polarization mode; and between the expansion and the transverse scalar polarization mode.
+Specifically, we analyze these relations for gravitational waves with a definite propagation direction, within the context of GR and other metric theories of gravity, in both the strong and weak field regimes.
+To our knowledge, the full set of kinematical tensors had not been used to study gravitational waves.

 This paper is organized as follows.
 In \S \ref{sec:general-field} we review the definitions and the physical meaning of the kinematical tensors, the tidal tensor, and the polarization modes for a cloud of freely falling test particles.
-Additionally, we write the polarization modes in terms of the kinematical tensors on the one hand, and in terms of the irreducible parts of the Riemann tensor on the other hand.
+Additionally, we express the polarization modes in terms of the kinematical tensors, and discuss what the kinematical tensors offer to the analysis of gravitational waves.
 Then, in \S \ref{sec:weak-waves} we specialize the analysis to slowly moving particles in a weak gravitational field, obtaining expressions for both the kinematical tensors and the polarization modes at the considered order.
 Next, in \S \ref{sec:examples} we evaluate the obtained expressions on linearized gravitational plane waves of a selection of metric theories representative of those determined by a Lagrangian that is a general function of the Riemann tensor, and compare them with GR.
-In appendix~\ref{app:polarization-modes-NP} we write exact expressions for the polarization modes in terms of the Newman-Penrose curvature scalars.
+In appendix~\ref{app:polarization-modes-NP} we write exact expressions for the polarization modes in terms the irreducible parts of the Riemann tensor, both in terms of real-valued components and in terms of the Newman-Penrose curvature scalars.

 The \emph{conventions} used in this work are the following.
 The mostly plus signature is used.
 Spacetime indices are denoted by $a, b, c, d, e, f$; while spatial indices are denoted by $i, j, k, l, m$.
 The summation convention will be adopted for pairs of repeated indices, both spacetime and spatial.
 The Riemann tensor is defined such that Ricci identities yield ${R^a}_{bcd} X^b = 2 \nabla_{[c} \nabla_{d]} X^a$, and the Ricci tensor is defined as $R_{ab} = {R^c}_{acb}$.
 For a world-line with proper time $\tau$ and 4-velocity $u$, we use the notation $D/\dif\tau = u^a \nabla_a$.
 The convention used for the wedge and symmetrized tensor products is such that $\dif x^a \wedge \dif x^b = 2 \dif x^{[a} \otimes \dif x^{b]}$ and $\dif x^a \otimes_\mathrm{s} \dif x^b = \dif x^{(a} \otimes \dif x^{b)}$, respectively.
 Total and partial derivatives with respect to coordinate time are denoted by $\dif f/\dif t$ and $\dot f = \partial_t f$, respectively.
 For a weak gravitational wave propagating in the $z$ direction, indices $I, J, K, L$ will be used to denote the transverse spatial coordinates, namely $(x^I) = (x,y)$.
 Units for which the speed of light in vacuum is unitary are used.